-The U.S. Government and Turkmen Government signed a Trade and Investment Framework Agreement (TIFA) on June 1, 2004 to enhance trade and investment between the two countries and have subsequently held talks in the context of the TIFA, to further improve trade relations.
+The U.S. Government and Turkmen Government signed a Trade and Investment Framework Agreement (TIFA) on June 1, 2004 to enhance trade and investment between the two countries, and have subsequently held talks in the context of the TIFA, to further improve trade relations.

+UZBEKISTAN

-UZBEKISTAN INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2014 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Uzbekistan remain on the Watch List in 2013.
+Special 301 Recommendation: IIPA recommends that Uzbekistan remain on the Watch List in 2014.

-Priority actions requested to be taken in Uzbekistan in 2013 - Key Legal Reforms: IIPA recommends the adoption of the following legal reforms and treaty accessions in Uzbekistan in order to provide for effective copyright protection and enforcement:
+Priority actions requested to be taken in Uzbekistan in 2014 - Key Legal Reforms: IIPA recommends the adoption of the following legal reforms and treaty accessions in Uzbekistan in order to provide for effective copyright protection and enforcement:

-- Revoking the reservation to Article 18 of the Berne Convention by a formal notification from the Government of Uzbekistan to the WIPO, in order to properly provide protection for pre-existing works compliant with Berne and the U.S. bilateral agreement. - Adherence to the Geneva Phonograms Convention. - Adherence to the WIPO digital treaties the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT). - Correcting deficiencies (and some uncertainties) in the Copyright Law of 2006, including: - i.
-Providing protection for pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years). - ii.
-Adopting an exclusive right of public communication for sound recording producers for the recording, broadcasting, or communication to the public by cable (which appears to be limited to a right of remuneration in Article 51). - iii.
-Clarifying the scope and application of the rental right for audiovisual works and computer programs (Article 21). - iv.
-Complying with the digital treaties (WCT and WPPT) by improving the provisions pertaining to technical protection measures (Article 63, which currently provides for no civil or criminal remedies) and rights management information (Article 64). - v.
-Deleting the onerous provisions (found in Articles 38 through 42) that over-regulate the terms and conditions of authors' contracts. - Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against enduser pirates. - Amending the Criminal Code to include "neighboring rights" violations (the current code only applies to infringements of "works"). - Amending the Criminal Code to raise the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage).
+- Adherence to the Geneva Phonograms Convention. - Adherence to the WIPO Internet treaties the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT). - Correcting deficiencies (and some uncertainties) in the Copyright Law of 2006, including: - Providing protection for pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years). - Adopting an exclusive right of public communication for sound recording producers for the recording, broadcasting, or communication to the public by cable (which appears to be limited to a right of remuneration in Article 51). - Clarifying the scope and application of the rental right for audiovisual works and computer programs (Article 21). - Complying with the WIPO Internet treaties (WCT and WPPT) by improving the provisions pertaining to technical protection measures (Article 63, which currently provides for no civil or criminal remedies) and rights management information (Article 64). - Deleting the onerous provisions (found in Articles 38 through 42) that over-regulate the terms and conditions of authors' contracts. - Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against enduser pirates. - Amending the Criminal Code to include "neighboring rights" violations (the current code only applies to infringements of "works"). - Amending the Criminal Code to raise the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage). - Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and set that threshold at a low actual level. - Amending the Criminal Code (or the Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amending the Criminal Procedure Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amending the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases.

-- Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes; and, set that threshold at a low actual level. - Amending the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amending the Criminal Procedures Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amending the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases. - Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases.
+• Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases.

 Summary of U.S. - Uzbekistan IPR Issues: In November 1993, Uzbekistan and the United States signed a Bilateral Trade Agreement (in force, January 13, 1994).
 The agreement conferred Normal Trade Relations (then known as "Most Favored Nation") status on Uzbekistan, in exchange for Uzbekistan agreeing to adopt critical IPR legal reforms, and to comply with international copyright treaty norms.
-Unfortunately, over nineteen years after the 1994 Trade Agreement, some of the most basic protections continue to be denied rights holders in Uzbekistan.
+Unfortunately, twenty years after the 1994 Trade Agreement, some of the most basic protections continue to be denied rights holders in Uzbekistan.
 For example, since Uzbekistan is still not a member of the Geneva Phonograms Convention or the WPPT, it does not provide any protection or rights for U.S. or other foreign sound recordings.
-Further, it does not protect pre-existing foreign works prior to 2005 as a result of a reservation it made when it joined the Berne Convention (in contravention to that Convention and the 1994 Trade Agreement).